 Molly Bolts

-Molly bolts are traditionally an all-steel anchor, making them much stronger than either of those previously mentioned, although there are some plastic molly bolts on the market as well.
+Molly bolts are traditionally an all-steel anchor, making them much more substantial than either of those previously mentioned.
+However, there are some plastic molly bolts on the market as well.
 The molly bolt has a barrel body, with slits cut in it and a threaded end.
 When the screw is driven into it, the clamping pressure causes the body of the molly bolt to collapse outwards, making “ears” that stick out on the back side of the sheet of plywood, clamping the plywood between the ears and the head.

-It is important to select molly bolts that are the correct size for the drywall wall, so that they match the thickness of the drywall.
-If the molly bolts used are too short, the ears won’t extend properly and the clamp action will be lost.
-If they are too long, then they remain loose, with no clamping action.
+It is important to select molly bolts that are the correct size for the drywall wall so that they match the thickness of the drywall.
+If the molly bolts used are too short, the ears won’t extend properly, and the clamp action will be lost.
+If they are too long, they will remain loose, with no clamping action.

-A problem with no clamping action can also happen in cases where the drywall is damaged, such as in older homes where moist in the wall may have attacked the paper covering on the inside of the drywall.
+A problem with no clamping action can also happen in cases where the drywall is damaged, such as in older homes where moisture in the wall may have attacked the paper covering inside the drywall.
 Avoid using a hammer in molly bolts in that case, as they might cause a chunk of gypsum to break off on the inside.
-It’s better to use the ones which require a hole being drilled, so that the molly bolt can go through the hole and then clamp the drywall from the back side.
+It’s better to use the ones requiring a drilled hole so that the molly bolt can go through the hole and clamp the drywall from the back side.

-Molly bolts are good for holding about 60 pounds each; so with two of them in a wall unit, the cabinet and contents can be as much as 120 pounds.
+Molly bolts hold about 60 pounds each, so with two of them in a wall unit, the cabinet and its contents can weigh as much as 120 pounds.

 Toggle Bolts

-Toggle bolts can be the most difficult to work with, but are also the strongest anchor that can be used with drywall.
+Toggle bolts can be the most difficult to work with, but they are also the most vital anchor that can be used with drywall.
 The fastener consists of a machine screw with a spring-loaded toggle mechanism.
-To insert, the toggle mechanism is closed and it is inserted through a hole in the wall.
-Then the spring causes the toggle to open back up, where it is captured on the back side of the wall.
+To insert, the toggle mechanism is closed and inserted through a hole in the wall.
+Then, the spring causes the toggle to open back up, where it is captured on the back side of the wall.
 As the screw is tightened, the wall and the back of the cabinet are captured between the toggle and the screw head.

-What makes toggle bolts difficult to use is that they need a much larger hole than the other fasteners we’ve mentioned, typically something around 5/8” to 3/4”.
+Toggle bolts are difficult to use because they need a much larger hole than the other fasteners we’ve mentioned, typically something around 5/8” to 3/4”.
 This makes precise locating difficult, as the right position can be anywhere within that hole.
-If not properly tightened, the cabinet could slip down slightly, to the limits of the hole.
+If not properly tightened, the cabinet could slip down slightly to the limits of the hole.

-However, because of the large footprint of the toggle, these fasteners are clamp a larger surface area of the drywall than any of the others.
-This makes them considerably stronger, with each toggle bolt being able to support over 100 pounds.
+However, because of the toggle’s large footprint, these fasteners clamp a larger surface area of the drywall than any others.
+This makes them considerably more vital, with each toggle bolt supporting over 100 pounds.